ARC-OPT/orogen-ctrl_lib/CONTRIBUTING.md

 ## Pull Requests

-The preferred way to contribute to orogen-wbc is to fork the main repository on Gitlab, then submit a "pull request" (PR):
+The preferred way to contribute to orogen-ctrl_lib is to fork the main repository on Gitlab, then submit a "pull request" (PR):

 1. Fork the [project repository](https://git.hb.dfki.de/dfki-control/wbc/orogen-ctrl_lib):